viperleed/viperleed/doc/content/parameters/vibr_amp_scale.rst

 VIBR_AMP_SCALE
 ==============

-| VIBR_AMP_SCALE is used when vibrational amplitudes are automatically generated from the `T_EXPERIMENT </protected/surface/LEEDIV/PARAMETERS/T_EXPERIMENT>`__ and `T_DEBYE </protected/surface/LEEDIV/PARAMETERS/T_DEBYE>`__ parameters.
+VIBR_AMP_SCALE is used when vibrational amplitudes are automatically generated from the :ref:`T_EXPERIMENT` and :ref:`T_DEBYE` parameters.
 E.g., vibrational amplitudes of the surface atoms are normally larger than in the bulk, so one wants to scale the bulk vibration amplitudes.
-| VIBR_AMP_SCALE will **never** be used if the VIBROCC file exists and defines a vibrational amplitude for the site in question.
+VIBR_AMP_SCALE will **never** be used if the VIBROCC file exists and defines a vibrational amplitude for the site in question.

 **Default:** 1.0 for every site